 This last step was super easy.
 I found a gold nail with a rounded head in my picture hanger box.
 I had 10 inches of space on the side of the kitchen cabinet.
 So I measured 5 inches in for the center.
 The distance from the top of my jute ^ to the bottom of the sign was 14 inches.
 I measured up from the bottom of the cabinet 17 inches and hammered in my nail.

 I realized that there was so much empty space above my stenciled scrap wood sign that something else was needed to fill in space.
-Fortunately, I had 2 signs that I had made last year that would fit.
-The “bless this house” sign was on my cake stand and the SIMPLY be Happy sign was in my office.
+Fortunately, I had 2 signs that I had made last year that would fit: the “bless this house” sign and the SIMPLY be Happy sign.
 I used Scotch Clear Mounting Tape to hang one of these signs and another small gold nail for the other.